DexKit/dexkit-js-2024/content/blog/simple-steps-to-keep-your-crypto-safe.md

 ---
-title: "Simple Steps to Keep Your Crypto Safe: A Quick Guide for Beginners"
+title: 'Simple Steps to Keep Your Crypto Safe: A Quick Guide for Beginners'
-date: "January 22, 2024"
+date: 'January 22, 2024'
+excerpt: >-
-excerpt: "<p>Cryptocurrencies are hot, but so are the risks that come with them.
-Don&#8217;t worry, though – securing your digital assets doesn&#8217;t have to be rocket&hellip;</p> "
+  Cryptocurrencies are hot, but so are the risks that come with them.
+Don't worry, though – securing your digital assets is not hard.
-category: "Blog"
+category: Blog
-slug: "simple-steps-to-keep-your-crypto-safe"
+slug: simple-steps-to-keep-your-crypto-safe
-imageUrl: "/blog-images/Crypto-Safe-blog.png"
+imageUrl: /blog-images/Crypto-Safe-blog.png
 ---

 Cryptocurrencies are hot, but so are the risks that come with them.
 Don’t worry, though – securing your digital assets doesn’t have to be rocket science.